 WHO’S IN CHARGE: adequate responsibilities

 Outsourcing services may have different characteristics depending on whether a whole team or only specific team members are provided.
 In the case of mixed teams, comprising both of the client’s and the outsourcing company’s resources, liability should be adequately divided.

 If the general control over the project and key management functions are reserved to the client, the outsourcing company remains liable for securing the agreed-upon resources or such resources’ actions but may be only co-responsible for the project’s outcome.

 - Divide the liabilities between your company and the outsourcing company.

 The provisions on payment are important not only for the outsourcing companies.
 In some jurisdictions, the relevant provisions should explicitly confirm that the fees cover not only securing the resources and their work, but also the transfer of IP rights.
 Otherwise, we leave the parties with a risk of incurring additional fees connected with IP transfer.

-It is also important to determine possible overtime rates and other additional costs, such as the fees for specific licences needed for the project.
-As the subject of an outsourcing agreement is providing suitable human resources, specific licences costs will usually be borne by the ordering party.
+It is also important to determine possible overtime rates and other additional costs, such as the fees for specific licenses needed for the project.
+As the subject of an outsourcing agreement is providing suitable human resources, specific license costs will usually be borne by the ordering party.